GheisMohammadi/Dr.Harmony/README.md

 # Development Status
-Still under development, first release will be available for public around 2022, December
+Still under development, first release will be available for public sometimes around Q2-2023